 If the parties are willing to engage in early conciliation, there is a good chance of fewer Tribunal claims being issued.
 It may also be that fewer claimants will issue claims once they have discussed their claims with a conciliator and gained an understanding of the other side’s position.
 Time will tell whether the new service has an effect on Tribunal claims.

-For more information on early conciliation or to discuss how this may affect your business, contact us on 0117 904 6000.
+For more information on the early conciliation regime or to discuss how it may affect your business, contact our Employment Law specialists or call us on 0117 904 6000.